 So to sum it up, a Helix mattress has a soft foam or neutral-foam feel.
 Even though the mattresses contain memory foam, you don’t get that traditional memory foam feel.
 It’s a little bouncier than a Leesa because of the coils, and it’s slightly more durable, too.
 So if you’re looking for a responsive, supportive, and durable hybrid mattress, Helix was made with people like you in mind.

 Since Helix quite literally has a mattress for everybody, every sleeper type (back, stomach, side, and combo) and body type (petite, medium-sized, heavy) will find a mattress that is ideal for their preferences.
-Couples who have different sleeper types will especially like the Helix, because you have the ability to pick a different firmness level for the each side of the bed.

 If you need a little more guidance, ask yourself these questions.